mmertsock/mmertsock.github.io/_posts/2014-01-07-standing-desk-week-1.md

 ## Next week

-I want to try standing different times of the day to see if there are preferred times to sit or stand.
+[Next week][Week two], I want to try standing different times of the day to see if there are preferred times to sit or stand.
 During seated periods, I need to fight the habit of staying in one position the whole time, with reminders to get up and move and stretch periodically.
 Continued focus is necessary for optimizing posture, so each standing session will start with recalling some [instructions][fatigue] for correct posture.

 <p class="post-modified">
 This post was <a href="https://github.com/mmertsock/mmertsock.github.io/commits/master/{{ page.path }}">modified</a> after its initial publication.